 The second was Will Smith, Neoliberalism and Postracial Discourse and was a collaboration with Hannah Hamad, Joseph Tompkins and Julie Lobalzo Wright.
 Our contribution was called: “Will Smith is the coolest person on earth”?
 Will Smith, post-racial meritocracy and young people’s aspirations.
 In this paper, we drew on data from CelebYouth to locate how Will Smith’s celebrity operates in young people’s narratives and understandings of contemporary racial and other inequalities.
 You can view our presentation here (download pdf)

-Heather presented at Sheffield Hallam University‘s Equality, Diversity and Social Justice Group from 4:30-6pm.
-Her talk will be entitled ‘He stands out for the right reasons’: celebrity geeks, class, race and gender.
+Heather presented at Sheffield Hallam University’s Equality, Diversity and Social Justice Group from 4:30-6pm.
+Her talk was entitled ‘He stands out for the right reasons’: celebrity geeks, class, race and gender.
 An outline is below:

 In this paper I will explore young people’s engagements with what I call ‘celebrity geeks’ in relation to their own identities and aspirations.
 This term refers to those people who have acquired ‘celebrity status’ via their business and entrepreneurial activities in the realm of technology.
 They are epitomised by Bill Gates, but also include people like Twitter creator Jack Dorsey and gamers such as KSI who have achieved a global profile through YouTube.
 These celebrities occupy a complex position within education in that some of them are used within the formal curriculum and by national bodies to promote particular careers to young people.
 However, their reach and value to young people goes beyond this, as they feature directly and indirectly within young people’s online and offline consumption of popular culture.
 The paper comes out of an ongoing two year ESRC-funded study of ‘The role of celebrity in young people’s classed and gendered aspirations’ and carried out jointly with Dr Kim Allen and Dr Laura Harvey.
 I will draw on analyses of 24 group interviews and 51 individual interviews with young people in six schools in England alongside data drawn from a textual case study of Bill Gates’ media representation.
 I will argue that these celebrity geeks function as ‘worthy’ celebrities within young people’s talk and media texts, in distinction from ‘unworthy’ celebrities.
 Worthy celebrities are constructed as inspirational figures and good role models because they are seen to have acquired their status via hard work and to produce something of value.
 They are opposed to unworthy celebrities, such as Katie Price and Kim Kardashian, who are constructed as ‘famous for nothing’.
 Within formal education these oppositions legitimate some career pathways and people and devalue others.
 In particular, the dominance of white, middle-class and masculine bodies pursuing entrepreneurial and business-related careers, limits the resources available for young people in imagining their own futures.